sandvikcode/mockserver-client-go/README.md

 * matched request occurs once i.e. at 1 least call and at most 1 call

 Verification sequence notes:
+* the order of the requests matters as the requests form a sequence to be verified
 * only the request part is used for matching the sequence i.e. request count is not applicable

 Links: